wrightway12/CV/README.md

 **Web Designer and Developer**
 _April 2010 - July 2011_

 Operating as a freelance web developer building content managed websites for small businesses on a national basis.
-Consisting predominantly of bespoke themes on the WordPress platform Utilising CSS, JavaScript and PHP.
+Consisting predominantly of bespoke themes on the WordPress platform utilising CSS, JavaScript and PHP.
 Alongside development, freelancing also consisted of sourcing and managing clients, estimating builds, designing to the clients requirements, managing hosting and providing ongoing support.

 ### Nottingham Trent University
 **BA (hons) Graphic Design**